research

 Context:

-You are born with the nervous system you will die with.
-That is, while you replace your epidermis every month, your liver every 2 years, and your bones every decade, nearly all of the neurons you have now were generated in utero and must survive as long as you do.
-But how do neurons overcome this unique challenge?
+While you replace your epidermis every month, your liver every 2 years, and your bones every decade, nearly all of your neurons were generated before birth and must survive as long as you do.
+How do neurons accomplish this remarkable feat?

-A consistent theme from work over the last two decades is that the terminally differentiated states of neurons (i.e., their ‘final stages’) are determined by a class of transcription factors (TFs) called terminal selectors.
-The defining features of terminal selectors are that they:
+Post-mitotic identities of neurons are determined by a class of transcription factors (TFs) called terminal selectors.
+Their defining features are that they:

-(1) activate batteries of effector genes called terminal identity genes, which encode proteins essential for neuron type-specific functions
+(1) activate batteries of effector genes, which encode proteins essential for neuron type-specific functions

-(2) are required to establish during development and maintain throughout life the identity of individual neuron types.
+(2) establish during development and maintain throughout life the neuron type-specific identities.

 To date, dozens of terminal selectors have been described across species including planaria, cnidaria, worms, flies, zebrafish, and mice.
-Importantly, human genetic studies strongly suggest a causal role for orthologs of terminal selector (e.g., EBF3, OTX2, FEV, NURR1) in neurodevelopmental and neurodegenerative disorders, highlighting the clinical need for deep mechanistic studies into their functions.
+Importantly, human genetic studies strongly suggest a causal role for orthologs of terminal selectors in neurodevelopmental and neurodegenerative disorders, highlighting the clinical need for deep mechanistic studies into their functions.

 FUNDING